stephomi/nomadsculpt.com/manual/docs/tools.md

 * To delete a point, drag a point into its neighbor until it turns red.
 * The trash icon in the corner of the polygon or path icon will delete the shape.

-## Tool context menu
+## Toolbox context menu

 ![](./images/tools_context_menu.jpg)

-A right click or long press on a tool will bring up a context menu.
+A right click or long press on a tool in the toolbox will bring up a context menu.
 This menu has the following options:

 * `Save` - save any changes you made to the tool
 * `Clone` - duplicate the tool into a new tool shortcut